 The community and technical college system submits a single prioritized request to the Office of Financial Management and the Legislature for appropriated capital funds, which includes major projects, minor projects, repairs, emergency funds, alternative financing, and major leases.
 The primary funding source for college capital projects is state general obligation bonds.
-In recent years, declining state revenues significantly reduced the state's debt capacity and are expected to continue to impact the number of new projects that can be financed.
+In addition, a component of student tuition revenue called the building fee, is remitted back to the State for use in project funding.
+In recent years, declining student tuition revenue, including the building fee component, have significantly reduced the dollars available from this funding source.